Yangtze River By The Hudson Bay

 Sacred Places in China.
 Press of The Western Methodist Book Concern, Cincinnati, OH: 1911.
 There are no current Copyright restrictions.

-Rev. Dr. Hart (an honorarium doctoral degree was conferred to him later) was known as a key figure in Christian missions for Central and Western China, spanning nearly the entire Yangtze River.
-His most influential work, and that of his wife, Addie, were done in the city of Chengdu, Sichuan (四川省,成都).
+Rev. Dr. Hart (a doctoral honorarium was later conferred on him) was known as a key figure in Christian missions across Central and Western China, spanning nearly the entire length of the Yangtze River.
+His most influential work, and that of his wife, Addie, was done in Chengdu, Sichuan (四川省, 成都).
 Mrs. Hart was Canadian, although Dr. Hart was a boy from Watertown, NY.
-Their accomplishments ranged from establishing schools with a modern curriculum, advocating educations for girls and women, and calling medical missionaries to bring forth western medicines and build modern hospitals.
+Their accomplishments ranged from establishing schools with a modern curriculum to advocating education for girls and women to calling medical missionaries to introduce Western medicines and build modern hospitals.
 Sichuan University in Chengdu currently has a building named after him.
-Rev. Dr. Hart’s pioneering work preceded Dr. Edward C. Perkins and Mrs. Perkins by a generation or more.
-Still, their ultimate endeavor was undoubtedly linked to Rev. Dr. Hart’s call for physicians to help China.
+Rev. Dr. Hart's pioneering work preceded Dr. Edward C. Perkins and Mrs. Perkins by a generation or more.
+Still, their ultimate endeavor was undoubtedly linked to Rev. Dr. Hart's call for physicians to help China.

 Dr. Edgerton H. Hart, son of Rev. Dr. Hart and Mrs. Hart, like Dr. Perkins, was a surgeon and served as the Director of the Wuhu General Hospital (芜湖总医院) in Wuhu, Anhui (安徽省,芜湖) for nearly two decades.
 I included this detail here because